dmavridis/AI-text_generator/README.md

 # Recurrent Neural Networks course project: time series prediction and text generation

-## Accelerating the Training Process

-If your code is taking too long to run, you will need to either reduce the complexity of your chosen RNN architecture or switch to running your code on a GPU.
-If you'd like to use a GPU, you have two options:

-#### Build your Own Deep Learning Workstation

-If you have access to a GPU, you should follow the Keras instructions for [running Keras on GPU](https://keras.io/getting-started/faq/#how-can-i-run-keras-on-gpu).

-#### Amazon Web Services
+### Amazon Web Services

-Instead of a local GPU, you could use Amazon Web Services to launch an EC2 GPU instance.
-(This costs money.)
+Instead of training your model on a local CPU (or GPU), you could use Amazon Web Services to launch an EC2 GPU instance.
+Please refer to the Udacity instructions in your classroom for setting up a GPU instance for this project.  [link for AIND students](https://classroom.udacity.com/nanodegrees/nd889/parts/16cf5df5-73f0-4afa-93a9-de5974257236/modules/53b2a19e-4e29-4ae7-aaf2-33d195dbdeba/lessons/2df3b94c-4f09-476a-8397-e8841b147f84/project)

 ## Rubric items

 #### Files Submitted